denissimon/prediction-builder-swift/README.md

 #### Manually

-Drag `PredictionBuilder.swift` anywhere in your project.
+Copy `PredictionBuilder.swift` into your project.

 Example
 -------